 Submodules can be built using the “Single Module Design – INCLUDE” guide.
 The only difference is the name of the file and the contained rule, as per Table 3 in the previous section.

-In this example, the two submodule names will be tPileUNSPLIT and mPileSPLIT.
+In this example, the two submodule names will be tPileUNSPLIT and tPileSPLIT.
 The directory name is reserved to always carry the “_INCLUDE” tag.
 Submodules will not carry the “_INCLUDE” suffix.

 Using VIM, open “tPile_INLCUDE”.